 STANLEY PARK AND SEAWALL

 Stanley Park should absolutely be on any itinerary for Vancouver particularly if you are visiting the city in the summer.
 We had a thoroughly enjoyable day there and it is a very popular spot for visitors and locals alike.

 WHAT TO DO AND SEE AT STANLEY PARK

-Look out for Siwash Rock a 32 million-year-old sea stack which is located just off the seawall between Third Beach and Lions Gate Bridge.
+Look out for Siwash Rock a 32 million-year-old sea stack that is located just off the seawall between Third Beach and Lions Gate Bridge.

 - Taking a ride on the Stanley Park Train

 - Having a go at the Stanley Park Pitch and Putt

 - Play tennis on the Stanely Park Tennis courts.

 - Walk some of the 27km of trails in the park